 Chris Koza @ Westport Saloon in Kansas City, MO

-Chris Koza @ ICEHOUSE in Minneapolis, MN
+Chris Koza @ Forager's Brewing in Rochester, MN

 The rare cornfields-to-culture ratio Minnesota affords might just create the perfect atmosphere for an overachieving songwriter and musician to wrestle with life’s dilemmas: Solo acoustic or full-on rock-and-roll band?
 Pop hooks or blues riffs?
 Oil painting, Existentialism, or baseball?
 So many options.
 In any case, the combination has certainly proven an auspicious one for Portland native Chris Koza.
 His first stint in the Midwest came during his college days.
 He left central Minnesota in 2001 with a studio art and philosophy degree, and after a few years of dividing time among Portland, Brooklyn and Minneapolis, he made the Twin Cities his home for good.
 Here are the top 5 reasons Koza stays put in the Land of 10,000 Lakes: